 This article summarises an interview with co-convenors of one of six 2021 UKFIET conference themes: Rethinking the Education Workforce.
-The co-convenors are Claire Hodges, Senior Programmes Manager at the International Development Office of The Open University; and Katie Godwin, Head Research Associate at the Education Workforce Initiative, Education Commission.
+The co-convenors are Claire Hedges, Senior Programmes Manager at the International Development Office of The Open University; and Katie Godwin, Head Research Associate at the Education Workforce Initiative, Education Commission.

 What excites you about your theme?

 We believe ‘Rethinking the education workforce’ is going to reinvigorate our conception of the education workforce as more than inputs in a system.
 The opening plenary will set the scene by illustrating how the wellbeing of teachers and the workforce is the foundation for creating safe and inclusive learning environments for all children and for fostering a broad range of education outcomes relevant to them and their future lives.

 We look forward to sessions on re-imagining leadership and peer support, exploring the diversity of new actors and roles that are emerging in response to Covid-19, and shining a light onto those issues that can be argued to have become less visible during this time.

 The closing plenary goes full circle with a spotlight on the middle tier within education systems and how they can contribute to cultivating wellbeing, professional development, and teaching and learning across the education system.